shpaw415/bunext/README.md

 - getServerSideProps can access session with getSession
 - fix getServersideProps not hot reloading
 - fix session not loading correcly when a token is valid but not present in the session database
+- minify is working on production
+- fit jsx import for some tsx files that was not on the index but imported by it.
+- fix session delete client side
+- fix hot reload server can be set to a different number then 3001
+- ServerActions are 95% smaller in bundle size